Best Scope for 223 Remington – Top 4 Optics in 2023

 Durability

 Moreover, the scope is also nitrogen-purged and fog proof.
 This means that you won’t have to worry about the lens fogging up in humid or cold conditions.
+This feature proved invaluable during an early morning hunt in a humid environment.

 Is the Bushnell Optics 1-4x/24mm Drop Zone Reticle Riflescope Worth It?